UCASgjl/Daily_continuous_RWT_modeling/README.md

 Overview
 ========
 This project includes extreme gradient boosting (XGBoost), multiple linear regression (MLR), logistic regression (LogR) and enhanced annual temperature cycle (EATC) for river water temperature reconstruction.
-In addition, a demo version of the training and prediction data for the XGBoost.py is also provided for reference.
+A Demo_data/ folder is provided containing sample training and prediction datasets for reference.
+These files are formatted for use with XGBoost.py.

 References
 ========